orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 A safer statement would be:

 > A-DAP records what the system committed to using; it does not prove what the world was.

 Another unsafe statement would be:

+> Our input provenance envelope proves the external-world fact was true.

+This is not a valid claim.

+A safer statement would be:

+> The input provenance envelope records how the input entered the decision process under stated assumptions.

+Another unsafe statement would be: